 Jeff Mason is a White House Correspondent for Reuters and the 2016-2017 president of the White House Correspondents’ Association.
 He was the lead Reuters correspondent for President Barack Obama's 2012 campaign and interviewed the president at the White House in 2015.
 Jeff has been based in Washington since 2008, when he covered the historic race between Obama, Hillary Clinton and John McCain.
 Jeff started his career in Frankfurt, Germany, where he covered the airline industry before moving to Brussels, Belgium, where he covered the European Union.
 He is a Colorado native, proud graduate of Northwestern University and former Fulbright scholar.

 Twitter handle: @jeffmason1

-LONDON A grim Brexit budget that slashed growth forecasts but gave young voters a tax break on buying their first property may have placated critics of British finance minister Philip Hammond, at least for now.
+LONDON A bleak Brexit budget that slashed growth forecasts but gave young voters a tax break on buying their first property may have placated critics of British Chancellor Philip Hammond, at least for now.